19Rohan97/rtr-technologies/SANITY.md

 ## 🧰 Troubleshooting & Tips
 - **No Sanity data?** The app logs a warning and falls back to `src/content/*`.
 Confirm env vars and that the Studio project/dataset exist.
 - **Broken images?** Ensure each `project`/`blogPost` entry has an image and that the asset is published.
 The site resizes via `urlForImage`; missing assets return `null`.
-- **Icon mismatch?** If a service’s `icon` doesn’t correspond to a Lucide component, the frontend will likely fall back to a default or break.
-Stick to documented names (see `lucide.dev/icons`).
 - **Preview needs?** You already have a `SANITY_READ_TOKEN` hook in `tokenClient`; wire this into Next.js preview routes if editorial previewing becomes required.
 - **Sitemap discrepancies?** Keep Sanity slugs (especially for blog posts) aligned with the `next-sitemap` config if you expect deterministic static paths.